Portfolios invested in this strategy will typically have the following traits:

 - Strategy co-managed by Randy Hughes and Jeffrey Kautz, CFA

-- Long-only portfolio of 50-70 small-cap stocks (stocks with market capitalization below $3 bil) that meet Ballast’s rigorous investment standards
+- Long-only portfolio of 50-70 small-cap stocks (stocks with a market capitalization below $3 bil) that meet Ballast’s rigorous investment standards

 - The portfolio’s performance objective is to outperform the Russell 2000 Indices over a full market cycle (including peaks and troughs), with less risk